spacebudz/lucid/README.md

 Join us on [Discord](https://discord.gg/82MWs63Tdm)!

-### Who is using Lucid?

-- [Cardano Starter Kit](https://cardano-starter-kit.alangaming.com/) a Next.js starter kit for building Cardano dApps
+### Use Lucid with React

-- [use-cardano](https://use-cardano.alangaming.com/) a react context, hook and set of components built on top of Lucid
+[use-cardano](https://use-cardano.alangaming.com/) a React context, hook and set of components built on top of Lucid

+### Use Lucid with Next.js

+[Cardano Starter Kit](https://cardano-starter-kit.alangaming.com/) a Next.js starter kit for building Cardano dApps